JIHAD IN THE KORAN

 8:4 Those are in truth the believers; they shall enjoy with their Lord a high station and receive forgiveness and a generous provision.

-Allah in a subsequent revelation opts for a more even-handed distribution of the booty.
+God, in a subsequent revelation, decided on a more even-handed distribution of the booty.

 8:41 And know that whatever booty you take, the fifth thereof is for Allah, the Messenger, the near of kin, the orphan and the wayfarer, if you really believe in Allah and in what We revealed to our Servant on the day of decision (the Battle of Badr), the day when the two hosts met.
 Allah has power over everything.